joakim/iota-uri-scheme/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

-### Important rules for handling URIs

-IOTA clients **MUST NOT** act on URIs without getting the user's authorization.

-IOTA clients **SHOULD** require the user to manually approve each transfer individually, though in some cases they **MAY** allow the user to automatically make this decision.

-### Operating system integration

-IOTA GUI clients **SHOULD** register themselves as the handler for the `iota` URI scheme by default if no other handler is already registered.
-If there is already a registered handler, the client **MAY** prompt the user to change it once when they first run the client.

 ### Syntax

 The syntax of an `iota` URI is described using the ABNF of [STD68](https://tools.ietf.org/html/std68) and non-terminal definitions from [STD66](https://tools.ietf.org/html/std66) (unreserved, pct-encoded).